zhenga8533/leak-duck/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+You can create a file named `LICENSE` in your project root and add the contents of the MIT license to it.

 ---